craig-davis/craig-davis.github.io/_posts/2021-07-26-Jeep-XJ-Crossmember-Exhaust-Hanger.markdown

 ## Admire your work

-The the new rubber in place, you can attach the metal cage back to the base plate.
+With the new rubber in place, you can attach the metal cage back to the base plate.
 You should have something that looks like this:

 ![Finished rebuild](/img/posts/xj-exhaust-hanger/xj-crossmember-exhaust-hangar.jpg)